 Dysgraphia is difficulty writing coherently.

-People with dysgraphia often can write but are slow and/or writing is illegible.
+People with dysgraphia often can write but are slow and/or writing can be illegible with poor organisation and development.
 They may have a higher than average IQ, but lack co-ordination, and may find other fine motor tasks such as tying shoes difficult.

 An unusual pencil grip, poor spelling and poor sequencing; poor drawing and fine motor co-ordination; poor visual processing and perception are often clues to dysgraphia.
 Often these children are bright with good reading skills.